 When making semolina porridge, there is a need to spice and sweeten it, because the porridge has a mild taste.
 The addition of honey, cinnamon, and Butter helps to kick things up a notch.
 Honestly, I can eat it all up without any sweetener, however, my kids love it slightly sweetened that’s why I usually serve them with a bit of honey.
 However, I will like to add that care should be taken when adding the sweetener because a little goes a long way.

-I love the simplicity of breakfast Porridges in general, it’s a staple in my home.
-It’s my go-to for the kids on chilly school mornings.
-However, semolina porridge is one of my kids’ favorites, and it’s a nice change of pace from our favorite oatmeal.
+In general, I love the simplicity of breakfast Porridges.
+They are a staple in our home and are my go-to for the kids on chilly school mornings.
+This particular recipe is a favorite for my kids – a nice change of pace from our favorite oatmeal.

-The very first time my kids tasted this porridge, it really hit the spot, and I got rave reviews from the family.
-My 8 Year old told me this is now his new favorite breakfast and I’m so grateful for that.
-It’s always such a blessing to hear kiddos like and appreciate healthy food!
+The very first time my kids tasted it, it was spot on, and I got rave reviews from them.
+My eight year old told me it’s now his new favorite breakfast, and I’m so grateful for that.
+It’s always such a blessing to hear kiddos appreciate healthy food!

 This breakfast porridge is versatile; you can easily use different milk like Coconut Milk, Soy milk, or Almond Milk.
 For my sweetener, I used honey.
 Brown sugar, stevia, maple syrup or any other sweetener can also be used.